bulletmark/pkglog/README.md

    changed since the last boot, e.g. if the linux kernel package has updated you may decide to reboot asap.

-5. You can specify a package name and only changes to that package are shown.
+5. You can specify one or more package names and only changes to those packages are shown.
+You can specify glob or regular expression patterns for the names.
 See the USAGE section below.

 6. You can use the `-n/--installed-net` option to see a list of all packages currently installed and their date of installation.
 E.g. use